How to Delete Apps from a Samsung Smart TV

 - Choose the apps you want to uninstall.

 - Confirm you want to delete these apps by selecting “OK.”

 Deleting Apps on M/MU/NU/RU/Q/LS (2017-2019) Samsung Smart TVs

 To delete apps from these particular models, you need to do this:

-- Click on the “gear” icon (Settings) in the top right corner.
+- Select the “gear” icon (Settings) in the top right corner.

-- Look for the apps you want to delete from the list.
-Click on them and then select “Delete.”
+- Select the apps you want to delete from the list and choose “Delete.”